thinkahead/microshift/hack/all-in-one/README-RaspberryPi4.md

     6. Enable ssh using sudo raspi-config -> Interfact Options -> SSH
     7. Set the hostname raspberrypi.example.com

-2. Update kernel parameters: append the following to /boot/cmdline.txt and reboot
+2. Update kernel parameters: append the following at the end of the line (do not add a new line) in /boot/cmdline.txt and reboot
     ```
      cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory
     ```